taiman9/Machine-learning/gradient-descent/README.md

+# Implementing gradient descent algorithm to train linear regression models with and without L2 regularization

+## Description

-In this project, I implement the gradient descent algorithm and use it to train linear regression models for the Athens houses dataset and an artificial dataset with and without L2 regularization using Python.Please view *gradient-descent.pdf* for assignment details and *Report.docx* for implementation results.
+In this project, I implement the gradient descent algorithm and use it to train linear regression models for the Athens houses dataset and an artificial dataset with and without L2 regularization using Python.
+Implementation details are given below and can also be found in the **gradient-descent.pdf** file.
+Please view the **Report.docx** file for implementation results.

 ## Implementation